 - In an episode of Family Guy, Peter gets into an altercation with a scruffy-looking individual, and punches that person in the face.
 Everyone is horrified and gives Peter a What the Hell, Hero? for hitting a woman, although Peter doesn't believe them.
 It turns out that the person Peter punched really was a woman, and pregnant, because she went into labor right afterward.

-- In Hey Arnold!, Arnold finds in his father's diary that when his father and one friend were taking his mother to the village and suddenly get caught in a volcan eruption, Stella went into labor.
+- Arnold finds in his father's diary that when Miles and one friend were taking his mother Stella to the village and suddenly get caught in a volcano eruption, the poor woman went into labor.
+LOUDLY.
 Luckly they found shelter in an ancient ruins.